ZiweiMEI/LassoHDPrediction/README.md

-# LassoForecast_UNRATE

-This repository replicates the empirical results in the paper
+This repository provides replication files and documents of the empirical results in the paper

-Ziwei Mei, Zhentao Shi (2024): “[On LASSO for High Dimensional Predictive Regression](https://arxiv.org/abs/2212.07052),” forthcoming at *Journal of Econometrics*.
+* Ziwei Mei and Zhentao Shi (2024): “[On LASSO for High Dimensional Predictive Regression](https://arxiv.org/abs/2212.07052),” forthcoming at *Journal of Econometrics*.

 `current.csv` includes the FRED-MD dataset from 1960 to 2019.